alternyxx/neuralnyx/README.md

 The wgsl side is generated via a template function since all shading languages dont allow functions that accepts array of runtime-size so we just manually generate them.

+# To-Do / Bugs
+There's an issue where the weights or biases just turn to NaNs.
+This'll probably persist for a while since I am too lazy to debug around but we'll see.